 Perhaps, a practice that acknowledges the presence of the ego would be helpful.
 Of course, we don’t need a word to enjoy ego-less transactions; nor does saying namaste magically transform practitioners into compassionate givers.
 Many yoga students are as snooty as others.
 Non-judgmental yoga attracts many judgmental students.

 The Hindu Origins of Namaste

 Namaste has Hindu beginnings.
 Perhaps, this is the part that some lawmakers find objectionable.
 The Hindu namaste couples the word with a slight bow and clasping the hands in front of the heart.
 The greeting recognizes the divine residing in you and me.

 I’m not a religious sentimentalist.
 Please forgive me.
 I don’t fear a phrase or a gesture because of its origin.
-However, I greatly fear group mentality that justifies bias and violence but then fears a gesture of placing the hands together over the heart.
+However, I greatly fear group mentality that justifies bias and violence, exhibiting some xenophobic reaction to a gesture of placing the hands together over the heart.
 Our history is blotted with horrific examples of religious mob mentality—large and small, here at home and abroad.

 Shared Sacredness of Different Cultures

 We should focus less on differences and appreciate shared sacredness.
 We bicker over dogma but desecrate the wonderous gift of life.
 We are quarrelsome and divisive.
 We spit revulsive condemnations, littering our purity of speech with vulgarisms; and yet, fear namaste because of the Hindu origins.

 We need to unite, recognizing a shared spark of divinity—the miracle of life burning inside each of us.
 Whether a word such as namaste is appropriate for the classroom isn’t the point.
 It’s the concept.
 It’s the underlying fear of foreign infiltration.
 We can discuss differences in clarity and without fear only when we drop the ego, empathetically accept others, and humbly work through differences.